keimschleuder/perfect_circle/README.md

 ## In case you are wondering

   It is likely, that the score increases, if you add more points to the circle.
   But if you do so, make sure to minimize the delay.
-I'll mark the variables you can just changfe in the code.
+I'll mark the variables you can just change them in the code.

 ## Result